 We got started early with a visit to the Hofburg — the centre of the mighty Habsburg Empire for six centuries.
 Tour the Kaiserappartements, the home of Emperor Franz Joseph I and his beloved wife Elizabeth (also known affectionately as Sisi).
 Ferdinand ruled Austria from the mid 1800s to his death in 1916 during World War l.
 The apartments are largely undisturbed and a fascinating insight into this chapter in Viennese history and the life of Austria’s longest reigning emperor.

-Art aficionados, head for nearby Albertina Museum with its incredible collection of works by the great masters including Picasso, Matisse, Monet, Cezanne, Klimt and many more.
-Good things do come in small packages, the museum’s most famous piece is Albrecht Durer’s small, unassuming watercolour Young Hare painted in 1502.
+Art aficionados should make their way to the nearby Albertina Museum.
+It has an incredible collection of works by the great masters, including Picasso, Matisse, Monet, Cezanne, Klimt and many more.
+Good things do come in small packages: the museum’s most famous piece is Albrecht Durer’s small, unassuming watercolour Young Hare — painted in 1502.

-Time for a restorative latte at one of the city’s world famous coffee houses.
-A word of warning however, the Viennese take their coffee drinking very seriously.
+If it’s time for a restorative latte, pay a visit to one of the city’s world famous coffee houses.
+A word of warning however: the Viennese take their coffee drinking very seriously.
 There are no takeaways from a traditional coffee house.
 They’re a place to sit and put the world to rights.
 Visit Café Sacher (located near Albertina) and try a piece of their famous chocolate Sacher Torte.

 For a more substantial lunch option, head across the city heart to the historic Griechenbeisl inn for a traditional Vienna Schnitzel.
 The schnitzels are massive and the restaurant oozes old-world charm.
 It should do.
 The history of the building stretches back to the 1300s.
 Some of the famous guests that have dined here include Mozart, Beethoven, Wagner and Schubert.

-And speaking of Mozart, no visit to Vienna would be complete without attending a Mozart recital.
-Mozart was born in Salzburg but spent much of his life in Vienna composing around 600 works.
-Purchase a ticket to the concert of your choice in the main square around St Stephen’s Cathedral.
-We chose the Vienna Residence Orchestra, which performs at the wonderful Palais Auersperg.
-Superb!
-There are performances daily.
+Speaking of Mozart — no visit to Vienna would be complete without attending a Mozart recital.
+Mozart was born in Salzburg but spent much of his life composing in Vienna.
+Purchase a ticket to the concert of your choice from the sellers in the main square around St Stephen’s Cathedral.
+We chose the Vienna Residence Orchestra, which performs nightly at the wonderful Palais Auersperg.

-Back on board and the Grand Tour continues.
+Once all passengers are safely back on board, the cruise departs for its next enchanting destination.
 Drifting down the Danube is without doubt one of the finest ways to travel.